openstack/tacker/doc/source/user/etsi_cnf_scaling.rst

 .. note:: See `NFV-SOL001 v2.6.1`_ annex A.6 for details about ``ASPECT_ID``.

-How to scale out CNF
+How to Scale Out CNF
 ~~~~~~~~~~~~~~~~~~~~

 Execute Scale CLI command and check the number of replicas before and after